DataOps can help you bring together your data, team, tools, and processes to become a truly data-driven organization.

 DataOps brings together people, processes, and technology to enable agile, automated, and secure management of data.

 Many believe DataOps is a tool that you buy to fix your data problems magically.
 Or that DataOps is just DevOps for data pipelines.
 This, in turn, leads to another misconception—DataOps is the sole responsibility of your data engineers (short answer: it’s the responsibility of the entire organization and not just a chosen few).
 So let’s debunk these myths (and others that you might have) by inspecting a few definitions of DataOps.

-"DataOps is a collaborative data management practice, really focused on improving communication, integration, and automation of data flow between managers and consumers of data within an organization."
+"DataOps is a collaborative data management practice focused on improving the communication, integration and automation of data flows between data managers and data consumers across an organization."